-Displayed in the Gann Museum’s front room is Dr. Dewell Gann’s artifacts and information.
-Here in the museum, there are old artifacts, such as medical books and his desk.
+Displayed in the Gann Museum’s front room are Dr. Dewell Gann’s artifacts and information about his life.
+Artifacts in the museum include his medical books and desk.
 The office is set up like his office was when he was seeing patients in the Gann building.

 Dr. and Mrs. Gann had a son, Dr. Dewell Gann Jr., born in 1890, who would also practice medicine and invent the lung resuscitator.

 Dr. Gann Sr. passed away in 1945.
-Dr. Gann Jr. donated his father’s office that would eventually become the Gann Museum of Saline County.
+Dr. Gann Jr. donated his father’s office, which would eventually become the Gann Museum of Saline County.